 The JA BizTown Philanthropy Center teaches students about the importance of giving back to our community.
-Students choose to support one of three nonprofits – Good Karma Dog Rescue, Cheerful Givers, or Feed My Starving Children.
+Students choose to support one of three nonprofits – Good Karma Dog Rescue, Simon Says Give, or Feed My Starving Children.
 Employees research and promote the chosen nonprofit’s mission, solicit donations, write grant proposals, and complete a service project.

 - Obtains bank loan.